SivanInfoTech/zaproxy/BUILDING.md

 # Building
-ZAP is built with [Gradle], the following sections explain how to use it to build and run ZAP.
+BLU ZAP is built with [Gradle], the following sections explain how to use it to build and run BLU ZAP.
 The Gradle tasks are expected to be executed with the provided [Gradle Wrapper].

 ## IDEs
-The following page provides in depth guides on how to import, build, and run ZAP (core and add-ons) with commonly used IDEs: https://www.zaproxy.org/docs/developer/
+The following page provides in depth guides on how to import, build, and run BLU ZAP (core and add-ons) with commonly used IDEs: https://www.zaproxy.org/docs/developer/

 ## Run ZAP
-To run ZAP directly from the source run the task `:zap:run`.
+To run BLU ZAP directly from the source run the task `:zap:run`.
 It will use any add-ons available in the [zap/src/main/dist/plugin/] directory.

 **NOTE:** No add-on is included in the repository, they need to be built/copied separately into the `plugin` directory.